 - Other clinical signs commonly investigated by the medicine department: polyuria, polydipsia, polyphagia, reduced appetite, weight loss, unexplained weight gain, abdominal distension, abdominal pain, malaise, hypersalivation, pain on opening jaw, muscle-wasting, pyrexia of unknown origin.

-All services are supported by a very well-equipped in-house laboratory, including endocrine testing and PCR testing.
+A well-equipped in-house laboratory, including endocrine and PCR testing, support all services.

 What's new in our Internal Medicine department?

 - Our department is getting involved in a multi-centre study regarding immune mediated anaemia and Pancytopenia (low red and white cells in cats)